Mad Men season 5: Plot

 Don Draper has married his secretary Megan Calvet, who throws a surprise birthday party for Don and their co-workers.
-Don is embarrassed by the party and Megan serenading him in front of his co-workers.
-Megan (who has been promoted to copywriter) meanwhile struggles with Don's growing detachment with work, as he is constantly having Megan come in late and leave early to the agency, and her own unfulfilled dream of being an actress.
-Don's detachment alienates Peggy, who is being made to train Megan, and Bert, who feels that Don has gone "on love leave", not caring about his job or turning in quality work.
+Megan has been promoted to copywriter, but struggles with Don's growing detachment with work, as well as her own unfulfilled dream of being an actress.
+Don's detachment also alienates Peggy, who is being made to train Megan, and Bert, who feels that Don has gone "on love leave" and does not care about his job or turning in quality work.
+Feeling insecure about her career ambitions, Megan ultimately quits her job at SCDP to pursue acting.